How Soon Should I Seek Chiropractic Care and Personal Injury Attorney After an Auto Accident?

 Other Suggestions for Getting Full Reimbursement From Insurance Companies

-Take detailed notes of your injuries and the medical treatment you receive to help you get full payment from the insurance company.
+Take detailed notes of your pain and injuries and the treatment you receive to help you get full payment from the insurance company.

 Write down the names, phone numbers, and addresses of any Accident Doctors you visit whether they be: